 Each semester, the Department of English and Mass Communications sponsors poets, novelists, prose writers, or creative non-fiction authors to visit campus and present readings of their latest works.
 Past writers presented in the series have included Scott Hightower, John Gery, Richard Katrovas, Diane Vance, and Laurel Black.
 The readings are announced at the beginning of each semester and are free and open to the public.

-Join us at the Spring 2019 Writers Series event.
+Join us for the Fall 2019 Writers Series event.

 As part of the annual Arts Day celebration on campus, we are pleased to welcome poets Heather Hamilton and Eric Bliman to campus.

 Heather Hamilton is a native of Mobile, Alabama.
 She holds an MFA from the University of Florida and a PhD from the University of Cincinnati, where she received an Academy of American Poets prize.
 Her poems have appeared in Subtropics, Birmingham Poetry Review, RHINO, Willow Springs, Southern Poetry Review, Third Coast, Poetry Northwest, and Verse Daily, among other journals.
 She lives in Harrisburg, Pennsylvania and teaches at Pennsylvania State University—Harrisburg.